If you want to live your best life, you might enjoy these life lessons you can learn from Macbeth!

 Note: This is a guest essay by James Collins

 Mistakes and experiences are meant to teach valuable lessons.
 But they may not be the only ways to learn.
-You can also learn important lessons from stories – like the ones told to children.
+You can also learn important lessons from stories – like the ones told by Shakespeare.
 Yes, these stories are not just meant for entertainment.
 These stories are also valuable for passing along helpful information.

 Shakespeare, one of the greatest writers in the world, wrote about the tragic story of Macbeth.
-His masterpieces are still valuable today to educate audiences of important lessons of life – which we’ll explore below.
+His masterpieces are still valuable today to educate audiences about important lessons of life.
+Below we’ll explore some life lessons to learn from Macbeth.

 No matter the evil in your surroundings, you are the only person capable of taking responsibility in your position.
 The onus in the case of Macbeth was on Macbeth, rather than the witches or lady Macbeth.